 4.74 This guidance provides information on the different types of inquiry, and the principles that apply to their establishment.

-4.75Statutory inquiries, non-statutory ministerial inquiries, and standing statutory bodies with powers of inquiry have different powers and privileges, which should be considered when deciding on the most appropriate form of inquiry.
-Ministers and departments may seek advice from the Attorney-General or Solicitor-General, and from the Cabinet Office and the Department of Internal Affairs, on matters relating to the establishment of an inquiry.
-Further guidance on statutory inquiries can be found in the Inquiries Act 2013 and the Commissions of Inquiry Act 1908, and on the Department of Internal Affairs' website.
+4.75 Statutory inquiries, non-statutory ministerial inquiries, and standing statutory bodies with powers of inquiry have different powers and privileges, which should be considered when deciding on the most appropriate form of inquiry.
+Ministers and agencies may seek advice from the Attorney-General or Solicitor-General, and from the Cabinet Office and the Department of Internal Affairs, on matters relating to the establishment of an inquiry.
+Further guidance on statutory inquiries can be found in the Inquiries Act 2013 and on the Department of Internal Affairs' website.

-4.76All inquiries act independently of the government.
+4.76 All inquiries act independently of the government.
 Those conducting an inquiry may nonetheless consult with officials on technical matters and on the practical implications of any draft proposals.

-4.78 The Inquiries Act provides for three types of inquiry:
+4.78 The Inquiries Act 2013 provides for three types of inquiry: